-These payments permitted by paragraph 1.10 are generic payments, designed to publicise the law firm's service in the hope of receiving a non-specified number of referred customers.
+These are generic payments, designed to publicise the law firm's service in the hope of receiving a non-specified number of referred customers.

 1.11.
 Explanation of Product standards

 - 1) Licensees must clearly explain to a customer whether a product they are recommending meets all of the product standards. - 2) Where a product that is being recommended does not meet all of the product standards, a licensee must explicitly disclose to the customer which product standards are not met and give an illustration of the types of risks this poses to a customer and how this could affect the customer.